daniilmv/hsemasters/README.md

 If you use the code, the corpus construction logic or the findings, please cite the thesis:

-> Voloshin, D. M. (2025). *The Thematic and Emotional Evolution of French Song Lyrics, 1925–2025: A Computational NLP Approach.* Master's thesis, HSE University.
+> Voloshin, D. M. (2025). *THEMATIC AND EMOTIONAL TRENDS IN FRENCH SONG LYRICS: A COMPUTATIONAL NLP ANALYSIS FROM 1925 TO 2025.* Master's thesis, HSE University.

 ---